brico-labs/bricolabs-auto-assistance-sheet/README.md

 Will this code get obsoleted out by finer means of access registering?
 Probably.
 But it has been fun not needing to use everything and the kitchen sink just to generate HTML based on templates.

-- msrl
+-msrl

-There's a cleanup function that extracts the necessary data.
+*There's a cleanup function that extracts the necessary data.
 If tailoring to another org, that's a good starting point.